THEMIXT/staff/Discord-Integration.md

 ```
 StaffPlusPlusDiscord:

+  # == BEGIN Reporting section

   # The discord webhook url.
 This can be found in you discord server settings
   webhookUrl: ""
   # Trigger a discord message when some player opens a new report
   notifyOpen: true
   # Trigger a discord message when a staff member for some reason decides to not handle a report and he unassigns himself
   notifyReopen: true
   # Trigger a discord message when a staff member assigns himself to an open report
   notifyAccept: true